Catriona Millar

+Catriona Millar is married to the Scottish columnist and Arts Critic Roddy Phillips.
+Catriona Millar is a descendant of the Scottish fiddler William Marshall who collaborated with Robert Burns and who is credited with the invention of The Strathspey Reel.
+Catriona Millar is also a descendant of Alexander Marshall Mackenzie who designed amongst many notable landmarks The Waldorf Hotel in London.
+In 2012 Catriona Millar was listed in 'Who's Who in Scotland'.

 "Like many Scottish painters Catriona Millar is a true colourist.
 Colour and pattern define her work but beneath the surface they portray the full spectrum of the human condition – joy, hope, longing and melancholy and often alongside an animal companion." - Elspeth Bray, former V&A curator, Deputy Editor of the Apollo Magazine.